haemin47727/coupling/README.md

 - Copy the WAR file into Tomcat’s webapps/ folder
 - Start Tomcat using startup.bat (Windows) or startup.sh (Mac/Linux)

+Go to my Java Backend Project for more details regarding project progression.

 ### 🔧 Important: Update Backend IP Address

 This app connects to a Java servlet backend running on your local machine.
 To make it work: